Traveloka-Hotel-Ranking/.github/profile/README.md

 |  Cloud Computing   | [Github](https://github.com/Traveloka-Hotel-Ranking/Cloud-Computing-API)  |

 # Future Development
+- Add features for ranking algorithm model like traveloka's revenue from hotel to increase income
+- Add transaction feature
+- Add payment methods
+- Create Function and routes for Hotel Transaction

 # License
 Distributed under the MIT License.
 See `LICENSE.md` in `License-repo` for more information.